 Site location: Regional parks are located where high-quality natural systems occur or have potential to occur.
-For example, land with restoration potential, areas where there is a demonstrated regional recreation need, particularly next to lakes and rivers, and/or where growth is expected to occur.
+Examples include land with restoration potential, areas where there is a demonstrated regional recreation need, particularly next to lakes and rivers, and/or where growth is expected to occur.

-Regional Trails
+Regional trails